[ SIGN UP FOR PHOTOVILLE’S EDUCATION DAY! ]

 3. Teacher Development & Resources

 Teachers may participate in a one-day professional development workshop on using photography to teach social studies and language arts.
-The workshop will take place early October 2017, date TBD.
+The workshop will take place Thursday, October 12.
 Teachers will also receive a Resource Packet with images and discussion questions to teach in conjunction to Photoville exhibitions.

 [ VOLUNTEER ]